cgerson/cgerson.github.io/cv.md

 _Bachelor's degree in Economics_, _Minor in Business Administration & Management_

--_Relevant coursework_: Statistics, Econometrics, Microeconomic and Macroeconomic Theory, Economics of Information, Financial & Managerial Accounting, Introduction to Law
+- _Relevant coursework_: Statistics, Econometrics, Microeconomic and Macroeconomic Theory, Economics of Information, Financial & Managerial Accounting, Introduction to Law

 - Named to the Dean's List, 2006-2010

 ###EXPERIENCE: